jonathanhogg/flitter/docs/builtins.md

 included in the result strings.
 Empty values are stripped from the end (i.e., trailing sequences of *separator* are ignored).

+`concat(` *v* `)`
+: Return a single string value from an arbitrary vector.
+In general, this is done automatically whenever a string value is required – in particular, the `ord()` and `split()` functions above will do this automatically.
+However, it can be useful to force conversion.

 `ord()` and `chr()` can be used together with indexing to isolate a specific character range from a string.
 For example: